-So that you can have the best success throughout your journey using Horizon Cloud, keep these known limitations in mind.
+So that you can have the best success throughout your journey using first-gen Horizon Cloud, keep these known limitations in mind.

-Limitations that Apply to All Deployment Types
+All Deployment Types

 - The system retrieves the data for the Utilization, Concurrency, Session History, and Top Applications reports once a day, at a specific UTC time.
 The data for the Utilization and Concurrency reports is retrieved at 2 AM UTC, the data for the Session History report is retrieved at 2:10 AM UTC, and the data for the Top Applications report is retrieved at 2:30 AM UTC.
 As a result, the reported information that is displayed in the administrative console might not reflect the data collected between the last retrieval time and the time at which you are viewing the reports in the console.
 As an example, because the logic for the Users and Peak Concurrency data in the Concurrency report is calculated on the daily basis for which the data is retrieved, the data from user activity on April 23 is calculated at the 2 AM UTC time point on April 24 (the following day).
 After that time point is passed and the system retrieves the collected data, the data from April 23 gets displayed in the report.
 If one of your end users starts a session after the 2 AM UTC time point on April 23, data for that user's session will not be reflected in the on-screen report until after 2 AM UTC on April 24.